haki9/Codes/#100DaysOfCode/challenges.md

 - Angular Basic

 **Thought**:
-- It's so cool and a realty challenge.
+- It's so cool and a difficulty challenge.